 Michelin Tires are well known for their quality build, and were it not for the poor handling in snow and ice, these tires might have been number one on our list.
 They are strong, quiet, and built like a tank.

 Max Load: 3,086 lbs

 Best RV Tires for Travel Trailers and Fifth Wheels

-Travel Trailers and Fifth Wheels are not the same as Motorhomes (of course you know this already).
-We mention this because as they are not alike, they do wear the same way either.
+Travel Trailers and Fifth Wheels are not the same as Motorhomes (of course, you know this already).
+We mention this because they are not alike, but they wear the same way.
 Typically, you do not need the biggest tires for these.
 However, it does help to have great ones.
 Below is our selection of tires you should consider.

 The Hankook is a great tire for people who RV in places like Seattle, where they

 need a tire to handle a lot of moisture.
 These are great tires for that, and the ride is fantastic.
 They do tend to be extremely expensive.

 The Sailun is designed for 5th-wheel vehicles and is well-rated by customers.
 These tires are a bargain and provide decent traction.
 The major hitch, though, is that these tires tend to bulge out at the sidewalls.

 They are available in multiple sizes and well in all environments, particularly rain and snow.